AakashWalia/Serverside-tagging/guide.md

   ![Actions](./main/Actions.png)

 Once the rule is configured, proceed to publish it in the development environment.
-Utilize the Adobe Cloud Debugger extension to conduct thorough testing.
+Utilise the Adobe Cloud Debugger extension to conduct thorough testing.
 Upon successful validation of the rules, you may publish them to the production environment.

 By adhering to these steps, you can ensure precise execution and validation of server-side rules, enhancing data handling and integration processes.